History of Charles Leclerc in Timeline

 2023: Five Pole Positions and Six Podiums

-In 2023, Charles Leclerc achieved five pole positions and six podium finishes during his Formula One campaign.
+In the 2023 campaign, Charles Leclerc achieved five pole positions and six podiums.

 Since 2023, Charles Leclerc has been in a relationship with Italian model and art historian Alexandra Saint Mleux.

-In February 2024, Charles Leclerc released his debut extended play, Dreamers, alongside French pianist Sofiane Pamart, which achieved chart success in multiple countries.
+In February 2024, Leclerc released his debut extended play, Dreamers, with Sofiane Pamart, which charted on Billboard.

-In April 2024, Charles Leclerc launched an eponymous ice cream brand called LEC, a reference to his three-letter code on Formula One television graphics.
+In April 2024, Charles Leclerc launched his own ice cream brand called LEC, which is a reference to his three-letter code used on Formula One television graphics.

-In November 2024, Charles Leclerc appeared in Charles Leclerc – Supersonique, a Canal+ documentary, where he attempted aerobatics in a Dassault Rafale with the French Air and Space Force.
+In November 2024, Leclerc appeared in Charles Leclerc – Supersonique, a Canal+ documentary, where he attempted aerobatics in a Dassault Rafale.

-Alex Kalinauckas of Autosport lauded Charles Leclerc's racecraft after the 2024 season, highlighting several instances of his defensive driving against faster machinery, as well as an overtake on George Russell at the Chinese Grand Prix.
-He was further acclaimed for his tyre management at the Italian Grand Prix.
+After the 2024 season, Alex Kalinauckas of Autosport lauded Leclerc's racecraft, highlighting instances of his defensive driving, as well as an overtake on George Russell at the Chinese Grand Prix.

-Charles Leclerc extended his Ferrari contract until the end of 2024, securing his future with the team.
+In 2019, Charles Leclerc extended his Ferrari contract until the end of 2024.

 In 2024, Charles Leclerc extended his contract with Ferrari.
-He secured a 1-2 finish with Carlos Sainz in Australia and won his home race, the Monaco Grand Prix for the first time.
-Throughout the season, he had multiple podium finishes and secured several pole positions, including in Belgium and Azerbaijan.
-Leclerc finished third in the championship with 356 points.
-He achieved three victories from 13 podiums.
+He secured a 1-2 finish with Carlos Sainz Jr. in Australia, the first since 2022.
+He won the Monaco Grand Prix for the first time, becoming the first Monégasque driver to win since 1931.
+He finished third in the championship with 356 points, achieving three victories from 13 podiums during the 2024 season.

-2024: Torchbearer for the Monégasque Leg of the Summer Olympics
+2024: Torchbearer for the Monégasque leg ahead of the Summer Olympics

-In 2024, Charles Leclerc served as a torchbearer for the Monégasque leg ahead of the 2024 Summer Olympics, alongside Alexandra Coletti, Xiaoxin Yang, Rudy Rinaldi, Prince Albert II and Princess Charlene.
-That year, he purchased a US$3.1 million condominium in Miami.
+In 2024, Charles Leclerc served as a torchbearer for the Monégasque leg ahead of the Summer Olympics, alongside Alexandra Coletti, Xiaoxin Yang, Rudy Rinaldi, Prince Albert II and Princess Charlene.
+Also in 2024, he purchased a US$3.1 million condominium in Miami.

 2024: Monaco Grand Prix Victory

 In 2024, Charles Leclerc won the Monaco Grand Prix, becoming the first Monégasque driver to win the race in 93 years.
-He achieved further victories in Italy and the United States as he finished third in the championship.
+He also achieved victories in Italy and the United States, finishing third in the championship.

-In 2024, Charles Leclerc wore a tribute helmet to Jules Bianchi at the Japanese Grand Prix, the tenth anniversary of his fatal accident.
-He also wore a tribute for departing teammate Carlos Sainz Jr. at the 2024 Abu Dhabi Grand Prix.
+In 2024, Leclerc wore a tribute helmet to Jules Bianchi at the Japanese Grand Prix and a tribute for departing teammate Carlos Sainz Jr. at the Abu Dhabi Grand Prix.

 In February 2025, Charles Leclerc released a two-sided single titled "MC24 / SIN24", featuring compositions from the Monaco and Singapore Grands Prix in 2024.